Antioch/Oakley Regional Shoreline: Facilities

 The main attraction is fishing.
 The park features a fishing pier that was built atop the pilings of the original bridge.
 The pier extends 550 ft out into the river.
 It is open for fishing 24 hours a day, 7 days per week.
 Typical species that can be caught, depending on the season, are striped bass, channel catfish, Sacramento pike, sturgeon, steelhead and salmon.
 The park also provides a fish cleaning station.

 Picnic tables are available, and cannot be reserved in advance.
-The picnic area is open from 5 AM until 10 PM.
+The picnic area is open from 5 a.m. until 10 p.m.
 There is no fee to use them.
 No camping facilities are available and overnight camping is not permitted.

 Kite flying is a popular activity at this park.

 Access

 The park is at the north end of Bridgehead Road in Oakley.
 There is no fee for access.
 A California fishing license is required for anyone over the age of 16.